 Searching for pet friendly houseplants safe for cats and dogs?
 Here are 25 beautiful, ASPCA approved pet safe houseplants.

-Finding houseplants safe for both cats and dogs can be a challenge, that’s why we’ve put together this ASPCA approved guide so you can keep your home and pets happy.
+Finding houseplants safe for both cats and dogs can be a challenge, that’s why I’ve put together this ASPCA approved guide so you can keep your home and pets happy.

 With so much misinformation out there too i.e. just today I found a post that says Baby’s Breath are toxic to cats and dogs, yet the official ASPCA website says they are safe for cats and dogs, it’s even harder to know which houseplants are truly safe for our four legged friends to be around.

-Just because a houseplant is non-toxic to your pet, it doesn’t mean it won’t cause digestive upset if eaten.
+Just because a houseplant is non-toxic to your pet, it doesn’t mean it won’t cause digestive upset if eaten frequently.

 Whilst these houseplants are not fatal to pets if eaten, they can still cause stomach cramps, diarrhea and other intestinal problems, so it’s always best to try and keep any plant away from your pets.

 On the hunt for a large houseplant that’s safe for both cats and dogs?
-Swap out your Sago Palms (highly toxic and poisonous) for this pet-friendly alternative.
+Swap out your Sago Palms and Japanese Yew (both highly toxic and poisonous) for this pet-friendly alternative.